Parliamentary.ai

 Overview

-This bill amends the Marriage Act 1949 to allow authorized belief organizations, beginning with the British Humanist Association, to officiate marriages.
-These ceremonies must be non-religious and conducted according to the organization's rules, subject to government oversight.
+This bill amends the Marriage Act 1949 to allow authorised belief organisations, starting with the British Humanist Association, to conduct legally recognised marriages.
+These ceremonies would be non-religious, conducted according to the organisation's established practices, and overseen by designated registering officers.

 Description

-The bill introduces a new section (47A) to the Marriage Act 1949, enabling authorized belief organizations to perform marriages.
-The British Humanist Association is automatically included.
-The Secretary of State can authorize additional organizations via statutory instrument, requiring parliamentary approval.
+The bill allows certain "authorised belief organisations" to conduct marriages.
+Initially, the British Humanist Association is automatically included.
+The Secretary of State can add others via statutory instrument (requiring parliamentary approval).

-Each authorized organization must designate a principal officer to appoint registering officers.
-These appointments must be certified to the Registrar General.
-Marriages must be conducted with open doors, in the presence of a registrar or an appointed registering officer, and two witnesses.
+Authorised organisations must designate a principal officer to appoint registering officers.
+These officers must be certified to the Registrar General and local authorities.
+Marriages must be conducted with open doors, in the presence of a registrar or a designated registering officer, and two witnesses.
+At least one marrying party must be a member of the organisation, or authorised to marry under its rules.

 Government Spending